Drugs and alcohol misuse

 South and Vale Nightsafe work with a number of partners to make South Oxfordshire a safer and more enjoyable place to go out at night.

-A Designated Public Place Order (DPPO) is a tool that local authorities can use to help deal with the problems of alcohol related anti-social behaviour in public places.
+A Public Spaces Protection Order (PSPO) is a tool that local authorities can use to help deal with the problems of alcohol related anti-social behaviour in public places.